All Saints’ National School

 - The right to appeal under section 29 of the Education Act 1998 if the total number of days for which the student has been suspended reaches 20 days in any single school.

-The Board of Management has the authority to expel a student in an extreme case or where repeated incidents of gross misbehaviour interfere with the educational opportunities of fellow students or where there is a threat to the health and safety of either students or where the student is responsible for serious damage to property.
+The Board of Management has the authority to expel a student in an extreme case or where repeated incidents of gross misbehaviour interfere with the educational opportunities of fellow students or where there is a threat to the health and safety of either student or where the student is responsible for serious damage to property.
 This sanction would be imposed under the terms of the Education Welfare Act (2000).
 The grounds for expulsion may be similar to the grounds for suspension.
-In addition to factors such as the degree of seriousness and persistence of the behaviour, a key difference is that, where expulsion is considered, a school authorities have tried a series of other interventions, and believe they have exhausted all possibilities for changing the student’s behaviour.
+In addition to factors such as the degree of seriousness and persistence of the behaviour, a key difference is that, where expulsion is considered, school authorities have tried a series of other interventions, and believe they have exhausted all possibilities for changing the student’s behaviour.
 Where a preliminary assessment of the facts confirms misbehaviour that could warrant expulsion, the procedural steps will include:

 - A recommendation to the Board of Management by the Principal.